PuZZleDucK/Inclusivity-2020-January/slides/gnews1.md

 ## Gnews -  Free and Open Culture
 <hr />
-### Former Google/Facebook/Mozilla Employees Will Fight Addictive Technologies
+### Former Tech Employees Will Fight Addictive Technologies
-- Challenge the technological Frankenstein they've collectively created
-- The Center for Humane Technology is a group comprising former employees and pals of Google, Facebook, and Mozilla
+- The Center for Humane Technology is a group comprising former employees and pals of Google, Facebook, and Mozilla formed to challenge the technological Frankenstein they've collectively created
 - Raise awareness about the societal tolls of technology, which its members believe are inherently addictive
 - Will lobby for a bill to research the effects of technology on children's health
-- Plans an anti-tech addiction ad campaign
 - Tech companies "profit by drilling into our brains to pull the attention out of it, by using persuasion techniques to keep [us] hooked."
 - Article: https://qz.com/1197876/more-facebook-and-google-employees-are-joining-the-backlash-against-technology/
 - Article: https://www.cnbc.com/2018/02/04/early-facebook-and-google-employees-form-coalition-to-fight-what-they-built.html